11 Productivity Tools and Tips For Your Design Team

 Low-fidelity prototypes can best be used to illustrate basic design concepts and solicit feedback during the initial design stage.
 On the other end, Proto.io can be used to create interactive, animated, high-fidelity prototypes that can successfully mimic the look, feel, and functionality of what your final product would be like.

 Proto.io’s Dashboard provides invaluable version control and collaboration assistance.
-It’s especially helpful for teams using a rapid prototyping design approach.
-The Editor takes care of prototype construction, while the Player displays your work on your browser and also plays a key role in user testing.
+It’s beneficial for teams using a rapid prototyping design approach.
+The Editor takes care of prototype construction, while the Player displays your work on your browser and plays a key role in user testing.

-The new ActiveCollab is bigger and better in just about every way imaginable.
+The new ActiveCollab is bigger and better in almost every way imaginable.
 Those familiar with the older version of this project management software will discover a slew of new and enhanced features.

 Of particular note is ActiveCollab’s new task dependencies and automatic rescheduling feature.
-Whenever a small change is made to a parent task, each child’s task will be updated and rescheduled accordingly – eliminating a great deal of busy work.
+Whenever a small change is made to a parent task, each child’s task will be updated and rescheduled, eliminating a lot of busy work.

 Lucidchart is a presentation tool that bridges the gap between tech-minded presenters and non-tech audiences.
 This useful tool works based on the principle that visualization is often the best way to communicate complex ideas so they can easily be understood and discussed.